TiBeN/15khz-arcade-pkg/doc/15khz-package-documentation.md

 ### Hatari

 Hatari is an Atari ST Emulator.
-It is available from the Ubuntu APT repositories but the newer 2.0.0 version is build with the Makefile because it includes a Vsync option that can be needed on some setups to avoid tearing.
+It is available from the Ubuntu APT repositories but the newer 2.0.0 version is provided by the Makefile because it includes a Vsync option that can be needed on some setups to avoid tearing.